Clermont Ferrand France Travel Guide

 Follow these steps to ready yourself for your trip.

-Verify passport validity (3-6 months beyond stay).
+Verify passport validity (3-6 months past your visit).
 Start visa application if needed.
 Check ETIAS for upcoming journeys.

-Book long-haul flights early.
+Book long-haul get your flights ahead of time.
 Research comprehensive travel insurance for medical, cancellation, baggage.

 Consult doctor for recommended vaccinations and health advice for France.

-Book major internal modes of transport such as TGV tickets or domestic flights.
+Book major internal transportation modes such as TGV passes or domestic flights.

 Notify bank of travel dates.
 Get necessary apps (T2C, SNCF Connect, Google Maps, Google Translate).